Skip to content

 What is Pixette?

 Pixette is an iOS and Android app that creates random slideshows from your photos and videos stored on a NAS (Network Attached Storage) device.
-It connects via the WebDAV protocol and is compatible with Synology, QNAP, Nextcloud, and TrueNAS.
+It connects via the WebDAV protocol and works with any compatible NAS or server, including Synology, QNAP, Nextcloud, and TrueNAS.

 Is Pixette free?

 Pixette is free to download and use.
-A Premium upgrade is available for $3.49 which unlocks additional features.
+A Premium upgrade is available for less than $5/year, unlocking additional features.

 Which devices are supported?

-Pixette works on iPhones and iPads running iOS 13 or later, Android 7.0 or later, and even Apple Vision Pro.
-It's especially great on old iPads repurposed as digital photo frames.
+Pixette works on iPhones and iPads running iOS 13 or later, Android phones and tablets running Android 7.0 or later, Apple Vision Pro, and Apple Silicon Macs.
+It's especially great on old tablets repurposed as digital photo frames.

 How do I connect to my NAS?